iamdrscott/NIEM.github.io/technical/json/guidance/index.md

     }
   }
 ```

-> It seems like it would be more straightforward for j:DriverLicenseCardIdentification
-> to have an @id of "A1234567" here.
-Not sure what jurisdiction issued this
-> space alien's DriverLicense, but if this were a reference-able link we could
-> go there and find out other details, such as when it was issued, when it expires
-> and if there are any restrictions.
-That would get rid of two blank nodes and
-> the nc:IdentificationID node. &mdash;@leilatite

-> Ah, but we don't know what jurisdiction issued this license.
-All we
-> have is the number on the card.
-So I don't think an @id would work
-> in this case. &mdash;@iamdrscott

 The other kind of augmentation element is an element declared in the
 substitution group of an `AugmentationPoint`.
 For example, the IEPD